Legacy System Modernisation | UK SME Specialists — BitBrawn

 What if our previous developer disappeared?

 This is common.
 Our assessment process is designed for exactly this situation.
 We’ll document what exists and get you back in control.
+Our guide on what to do when your developer leaves covers the immediate steps.

 Still have questions?
 We’re happy to answer.